sh-lee-prml/BigVGAN/README.md

 After some discussion, I only change the rolloff value (0.25 --> 0.5) and use torchaudio without modification.

-During Transposed convolution for upsampling, aliasing may occur so this may reduced by a low-pass filter.
+After Transposed convolution for upsampling, aliasing may occur so this may reduced by a low-pass filter.

 At first, I misunderstand the frequency information of input feature in AMP block should be maintained after up/down sampling so I tried to modify resampling code to maintain the frequency information under original frequency.
 But this feature is also upsampled by transposed convolution and aliasing may occuer in this process.